 With each card, you tap to reveal the definition and then tell the app whether you guessed correctly or incorrectly.
 At the end of the round, you’ll review the cards you guessed incorrectly.
 It’s a straightforward feature, but it’s useful.
 The flashcards can help you remember more vocabulary over time.

-Speed Rounds is a game where you need to quickly identify the vocabulary you learned in the lessons.
+Speed Rounds is a game that helps you quickly identify the vocabulary you learned in the lessons.
 The words fall from the top of the screen and you need to choose their translation before they hit the bottom.

-This will help you remember the words more quickly over time.
+This will help you remember the words over time.
 The Speed Rounds are basically the same as flashcards, but they’re more entertaining and a fresh way to practice.

 Speak Easy Challenges

 The Speak Easy challenges help you review the conversations you learned during the lessons.
-They’re role-playing activities where you listen to and repeat each side of a conversation.
+They’re role-playing activities, and you listen to and repeat each side of a conversation.
 They’re easy to follow and are a good way to mimic real-life situations.

-They do have their limitations.
+But it has its limitations.
 The pace of these conversations can be a little slow sometimes.
-They’re also scripted, so you just need to read the words you see.
+They’re also scripted, so you can just read the words you see.
 Despite that, they’re still a good way for beginners to practice the basics of conversations in a new language.

-Lightbulb Moments aren’t a groundbreaking feature by any means, but they do add some interesting cultural tidbits while you learn a language.
+Lightbulb Moments aren’t a groundbreaking feature by any means, but it adds some interesting cultural tidbits while you learn a language.
 They’re quick explanations about the culture and history of the language you’re learning.

 For example, in the Spanish course, there is a lightbulb moment that explains how Spanish people get their last names.
-Spanish names are a lot different than where I’m from (the United States), so it was interesting to read!
+Spanish names are a lot different than where I’m from (the United States), so it’s interesting to read.